BlackHawk616/Coders-Hub/README.md

 5. [Cursor Ai](https://www.cursor.com) : This Is an All Rounder Ai Which Direcrly Integrates Into Our Viusal Studio Code, Which Can Directly Code Can Be Generated.
 Best Code Generator Ai So Far Now.
 6. [Perplexity Ai](perplexity.ai) : This Is An Real Time Search, And Reseached based Ai Best For Real Time And Accurate Data
 7. [Google Gemini Ai](gemini.google.com) : This Is An Ai Model, Best For Normal Task, With Image Search Without Any Token Request Limits, Best For Students
+8. [Microsoft Bing Ai](bing.com/chat) : This Is An Decent Ai Model Which, Perfrom Day To Day Ask Its Uses GPT-4O Model
+9. [Microsoft Copilot](copilot.microsoft.com) : This Is An Another Ai, Made By Microsoft Which Has Been Integrated With Windows To Use The Ai At Maximun Limit, It Also Good Day To Day Use Ai